 These cruises are generally one hour long, but they can be three hours long if you opt for the Statue of Liberty dinner cruise.

-If you plan to cruise around Lady Liberty during the day, check out this 60-minutes cruise or the 90-minute Liberty Cruise.
+If you plan to cruise around Lady Liberty during the day, check out this 60-minute cruise or the 90-minute Liberty Cruise.

-The 60-minutes Sunset Cruise starts at 4.30 pm and 6 pm and goes around the Statue of Liberty, Ellis Island, and the Brooklyn Bridge.
+The 60-minute Sunset Cruise starts at just before sunset and goes around the Statue of Liberty, Ellis Island, and the Brooklyn Bridge.

 The Big Apple Pass includes tickets to a 60-minute Statue of Liberty cruise, the Empire State Building, and the Metropolitan Museum of Art.
 You also get a 10% discount code, which you can use (five times!) to get discounts on future purchases.